The Karlskrona Manifesto

 These principles were later made into a catalogue to support software sustainable design.

-Since publication, the authors of The Karlskrona Manifesto adapted its principles into The Sustainability Awareness Framework (SusAF), a tool for sustainable design of software products and designs.
+Since publication, the authors of The Karlskrona Manifesto adapted its principles into the Sustainability Awareness Framework (SusAF), a tool for sustainable design of software products and designs.
 The tool supports identification of the potential effects of software and IT systems on sustainability in five dimensions: economic, environmental, individual, social, and technical.
-As of 2022, they have advocated for its use to meet the Sustainable Development Goals.
+As of 2022, they have advocated for its use towards considerations of the Sustainable Development Goals.
+As of June 2026, over 450 papers have referenced the Karlskrona Manifesto according to Google Scholar in work focusing on sustainability in computer science education, development processes, software requirements, societal impacts of software amongst others.